 Grow Your Business

 Congratulations on your success!
-Let’s get you setup with the resources you need to continue flourishing in Tucson.
+Let’s get you connected with the resources you need to continue growing in Tucson.

 FREQUENTLY ASKED QUESTIONS

 You can find a host of incentives for doing business in the City of Tucson, as well as incentives through Pima County and the State of Arizona.
 Tucson offers incentives for bringing high-quality jobs to the city and relocating your business to areas of the city such as the Central Business District (GPLET), Rio Nuevo, and the Global Economic Development District.
 You can find a complete list of incentives here or you can use the City of Tucson GIS Map to explore Tucson’s various incentive zones.
 Please contact the Economic Incentives office at email@example.com for any questions.

 Absolutely!
 The easiest way to get started on finding a site for your business is by using the City of Tucson GIS Map.
 The map provides you with information about zoning, ownership, and available economic incentives.
 You can also search the Planning & Development database to find property information.

 If you’re looking to grow, there are plenty of organizations available to help you reach your funding needs.
 Groups like the Community Investment Corporation, the Small Business Development Center, and the Tucson Industrial Development Authority (TIDA) offer loans and bond financing for small businesses.
 Growth Partners of Arizona also offers micro-loans to nonprofits and small businesses.
 Special districts in the City of Tucson, such as Rio Nuevo and the Global Economic Development District, offer financial incentives for businesses willing to relocate.
 There are also specialized groups, such as the Women’s Business Center that help women-led businesses find capital, and the Export-Import Bank of the US, which provides funding to small to medium-sized businesses.